seamplex/feenox/tests/nafems/le10/README.md

  * The second column of the output is the total number of degrees of freedom.
 In principle for a simple three-dimensional problem like this one it should be equal to three times the number of nodes.
 But Code Aster (apparently) sets Dirichlet boundary conditions as Lagrange multipliers, increasing the matrix size.
 On the contrary, CalculiX removes the degrees of freedom that correspond to nodes with  Dirichlet boundary conditions resulting in a smaller matrix size.
 Sparselizard needs complete elements so it uses hex27 when reading a hex8 mesh and setting order = 2, resulting in a (much) higher degree-of-freedom count for the hex case.

+ * Most codes allow to choose the actual linear sparse solver at runtime, maybe depending on the availability of particular solving libraries at compilation time.
+For these codes, there are many curves, one for each supported preconditioner+solver commbination.

  * When the mesh is big, chances are that the code runs out of memory being killed by the operating system (if there is no swap partition, which there should be not).
 Code Aster and CalculiX have out-of-core capabilities in which they can run with less memory than the actual requested, at the expense of larger CPU times by using a tailor-made disk-swapping procedure.
 The other codes are killed by the operating system when this happens and there is no data point for that particular value of $c$.

+ * The number of iterations needed to converge iterative solvers depends on the tolerance.
+In all cases, default tolerances have been used.

 ## FeenoX